jeremytammik/tbc/a/1854_pick_room_link.md

 - *PickObject( ObjectType.LinkedElement, roomSelectionFilter_linkedRoom)* &ndash; This is the opposite of above: it works great for rooms in linked models, but won’t allow user to select rooms from current model.
 - *PickObject(ObjectType.PointOnElement)* &ndash; This one allows user to select elements in both current and linked models.
 However, it’s not limited to rooms &ndash; or at least I haven’t come up with a proper `ISelectionFilter` to achieve so.

 So, any ideas?
-I’m thinking if there’s a way to combine 1. and 2. in one pick, or maybe there can be a `ISelectionFilter` to filter out anything that is not a room for 3.?
+I’m thinking if there’s a way to combine 1. and 2. in one pick, or maybe there can be an `ISelectionFilter` to filter out anything that is not a room for 3.?
 Appreciate your help!

-**Answer:** To cut a long story short, we ended up implementing the latter suggstion, asking `PickObject` to pick a point and limiting the valid selection to room elements, either directly in the current model or in two steps in one of the linked models.
+**Answer:** To cut a long story short, we ended up implementing the latter suggestion, asking `PickObject` to pick a point and limiting the valid selection to room elements, either directly in the current model or in two steps in one of the linked models.

 I cleaned up the solution originally implemented by Richard and added it to [The Building Coder samples](https://github.com/jeremytammik/the_building_coder_samples).
 Here is the [diff to the previous version](https://github.com/jeremytammik/the_building_coder_samples/compare/2021.0.149.2.../2021.0.150.0).